axllent/silverstripe-ftsearch/README.md

-# Flexible Full-Text Search for SilverStripe
+# Flexible Full-Text Search for Silverstripe

-FTSearch enables you to easily build your own custom full-text search of all/any of your SilverStripe website's pages and/or DataObjects.
+FTSearch enables you to easily build your own custom full-text search of all/any of your Silverstripe website's pages and/or DataObjects.

 It generally requires no modifications to your code (see [Configuration](docs/en/Configuration.md)),